Our Land. Our History. Our Name.

 The sand dunes and ridges created by the proverbial west winds now provide a habitat for various rare and endangered plants and animals.
-The dwarfed black oaks are just 1 of 22 rare plant species that grow on the savanna including the endangered orange fringed orchids and yellow false indigo.
-The western glass lizard, the race runner and the plains pocket gopher can be found here as well.
+Alongside the dwarfed black oaks, the savanna is home to 22 other rare plant species, including the endangered orange fringed orchids and yellow false indigo.
+Additionally, you can find the western glass lizard, race runner, and plains pocket gopher here.

-Hopkins Park is in Pembroke Township, holds a significant place in history as one of the oldest black rural townships.
+Hopkins Park, located in Pembroke Township, holds a significant place in history as one of the oldest black rural townships.
 Its founding dates back to before the Emancipation Proclamation by a courageous runaway slave named Pap Tetter.
-In 1861, Tetter and his family of 18 children escaped from North Carolina around 1861.
-He originally acquired 42 acres of what is now called Old Hopkins Park.
+In 1861, Tetter and his family of 18 children escaped from North Carolina and settled on 42 acres of land, known today as Old Hopkins Park.
 This became a safe haven not only for runaway slaves but also for the Potawatomi people who chose not to go to reservations.

-Hopkins Park was a terminal for the underground railroad as a terminal, offering refuge to those seeking liberation.
-Over time, it became a diverse community, attracting indigenous people and those who migrated there.
-In the northern migration, Pembroke came to be the largest black farming community north of the Mason Dixon Line.
-During World War II, these farmers answered the nation's call for hemp.
-Pembroke was the 3rd largest hemp producer in the nation.
+Hopkins Park played a vital role in the underground railroad as a terminal, offering refuge to those seeking liberation.
+Over time, it became a diverse community, attracting indigenous people and migrants alike.
+In fact, during the northern migration, Pembroke became the largest black farming community north of the Mason Dixon Line.
+During World War II, these farmers answered the nation's call for hemp production, making Pembroke the third largest hemp producer in the country.

-The name Pembroke has Welsh roots and means “aqueduct."
-It was a key spot along a trading route that linked Fort Dearborn in Chicago to Vincennes, Indiana.
+The name "Pembroke" has Welsh origins, meaning "aqueduct."
+It held strategic importance as a trading route connecting Fort Dearborn in Chicago to Vincennes, Indiana.

-Pembroke was known as a favored gaming area due to the abundance of wildlife.
-It is said that celebrities including presidents would frequent the area to hunt.
+Pembroke was renowned as a favored area for hunting due to its abundant wildlife.
+It is said that even celebrities and presidents would visit for this purpose.

-While Pembroke has been said to be one of the poorest areas in the country, it is rich with history, heritage and generations who have committed to caring for the land.
+While Pembroke has often been labeled as one of the poorest areas in the nation, it is undeniably rich in history, heritage, and generations of individuals dedicated to caring for the land!

 In 2005, the Wright-Carter family made a pact to reduce their carbon footprint after becoming aware of the threats posed by global warming and resource decline.
-Akin, the youngest son, 8 years old at the time, challenged us all to "not continue to mess up his future."
+It was Akin, the youngest son at the age of 8, who challenged the family to take action and "not continue to mess up his future."

-In 2009, the family took a bold step by moving out of their luxurious 3000 square foot deluxe Beverly Chicago Bungalow.
-They embraced a low carbon life by settling into an off grid, 580 square foot Mennonite storage unit we re-purposed to be our home on the eco campus complete with outdoor compost toilets and a wood stove.
+In 2009, the family took a bold step by moving out of their luxurious 3000 square foot Beverly Chicago Bungalow.
+They embraced a low carbon life by settling into an off-grid, 580 square foot Mennonite storage unit on the eco campus.
+Their new home featured outdoor compost toilets and a wood stove.